AdeBC/talk-top-down-programming/talk.md

 ## Function call graph

-Function call graph can clearly show the structure of you program.
+Function call graph can clearly show the structure of your program.

 ![](example/complex.png)